krishnarevi/Product_Search_Relevance_Prediction/README.md

 # Product_Search_Relevance_Prediction

-Problem Statement
+# #Problem Statement
 The task is simple to understand.
-For any search query that the customer enters, I need to find the most relevant products and show them to the user in order of their relevance.
-From a business point of view, there are a few points which need to be considered.
-First, the products need to be ranked, thus, even among the most relevant products, we need to be able to tell which one is more relevant.
-Second, there is a time constraint involved i.e. the results need to be shown within seconds.
+For any search query that the customer enters, I need to find the most relevant products and show them to the user in order of their relevance.WANDS is a Wayfair product search relevance dataset that allows objective benchmarking and evaluation of search engines on an E-Commerce dataset.
+Key features of this dataset includes:

+ - 42,994 candidate products
+ - 480 queries
+ - 233,448 (query,product) relevance judgements